marcominerva/ChatGptNet/docs/ChatGptNet.Models/ChatGptResponse/GetContent.md

 ## Remarks

-When using streaming responses, the `GetMessage` property returns a partial message delta.
+When using streaming responses, this method returns a partial message delta.

 ## See Also